erbkaiser/FrozenCookies/README.md

 -   **Dragon Auras** Will set the desired aura.
 Aura 1 will be set in the first slot and Aura 2 will set in the second slot, even if Aura 2 could theoretically be set earlier.
--   **Auto Dragon Orbs** If Dragon Orbs is one of the active auras and Godzamok is not a slotted god, this will repeatedly sell Cortex bakers to try to spawn Golden Cookies.
+-   **Auto Dragon Orbs** If Dragon Orbs is one of the active auras and Godzamok is not a slotted god, this will repeatedly sell Yous to try to spawn Golden Cookies.
     Works together with:
--   **Cortex bakers Limit** This will cap the number of Cortex bakers that can be bought to a given number to make sure ADO doesn't wipe out all your cookies.
+-   **You Limit** This will cap the number of Yous that can be bought to a given number to make sure ADO doesn't wipe out all your cookies.

 ## Season options